weirdpattern/weirdpattern.com/content/posts/2016/November/1/encrypt-config-file-system.md

 title: "Encrypt a configuration section in a configuration file not hosted in IIS"
 style: "snippet"
 image: "./images/security.png"
-abstract: "Learn how to encrypt a configuration section in a configuration file not hosted in IIS"
+abstract: "Learn how to use ASP.NET IIS Registration Tool to encrypt a configuration section in a configuration file not hosted in IIS."
 date: "2016-11-01"
 author: "ptrevino"
 category: "security"